Why do we have jobs? Jobs provide us with a bundle of many things, which is why they’ve been around for so long:

-- Predictable cashflow: cover lifestyle costs, plan for the future
+- Predictable cashflow: cover lifestyle costs, plan for the future.

-- Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself
+- Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself.

+I’ve been starting consider what it would look like to unbundle the predictable cashflow component from my job.
 A couple of areas that I’m starting to explore, beyond dividend focused public markets investing are below:

 - Franchises: One idea could be investing in / running franchises which can have quite low initial investment costs, fast payback periods and decent margins which can lead to predictable cashflow.
 You would need to diversify the type of franchises to invest in so you’re not over-indexed on specific sectors e.g. boutique fitness or fast-food.